Years Providing Courses"

 game (as Lawrence or Manhattan) they could drive to Topeka

 to take their real estate courses".

-RSK did receive a letter of thanks from the KREC
+RSK later received a letter of thanks from the

-education director at that time, thanking us for taking this
+first KREC education director at that time, thanking us for

 years to show Kansas licensees that Home Study could be a

 viable CE source, and for the program to succeed.

 AFTER THAT the ENTITY THAT expressed opposition to